WM1D7/New_York_Uber_Data_Analysis/README.md

 **Conclusion:**

-Here we can see , June seems to have max Uber Pickups.
+Here we can see, that June seems to have max Uber Pickups.

-**Deliverables 2 :**
+**Deliverables 2:**

 <img src="https://github.com/WM1D7/New_York_Uber_Data_Analysis/blob/main/Uber%20Images/Weekdays.png"  width="1000" height="400">

 **Conclusion:**

-On Saturday & Friday, we are getting more Uber pickups in each month.
+On Saturday & Friday, we are getting more Uber pickups each month.
-It seems that New Yorkers used to go for  shopping , Malls , fun activities alot on these days.
+It seems that New Yorkers used to go shopping, Malls, and fun activities a lot on these days.

 **4. Hourly Rush Analysis:**